ClanCats/Hydrahon/README.md

 ![Hydrahon banner](https://cloud.githubusercontent.com/assets/956212/7947360/e36d75ea-097c-11e5-89c0-be7b56bbf5ca.png)

-Hydrahon is a query builder, and only a query builder.
-It does not contain a PDO wrapper or anything.
-It's built to add query building into existing systems without implementing an entire new Database layer.
+Hydrahon is a standalone query builder component.
+It was built to enhance existing frameworks and applications that handle the database connection on their own.
+It doesn't come with a PDO or mysqli wrapper.
+The naming is heavily inspired by Eloquent and Kohana Framework Database component.

 [![Build Status](https://travis-ci.org/ClanCats/Hydrahon.svg?branch=master)](https://travis-ci.org/ClanCats/Hydrahon)
 [![Packagist](https://img.shields.io/packagist/dt/clancats/hydrahon.svg)](https://packagist.org/packages/clancats/hydrahon)